-The savannas and grasslands are mostly not only climatic, but edaphic, i.e. conditioned by the soil, and can thus largely be regarded as pedobiomes.
+The savannahs and grasslands are mostly not only climatic, but edaphic, i.e. conditioned by the soil, and can thus largely be regarded as pedobiomes.
 A detailed description of the conditions is given below.

-Lateritization occurs, on the one hand, by slow dissolution of the silica, by accumulation and caking of round pisolite nodules, which can often consist largely of aluminium, iron and manganese oxides and can gradually be cemented into a hard crust; on the other hand, leaching processes and soil erosion play a major role (cf. the individual stages in ◘ Fig. E-2).
+Lateritization occurs, on the one hand by slow dissolution of the silicic acid, by accumulation and solidification of round pisolite nodules, which can often consist largely of aluminium, iron and manganese oxides and can gradually be cemented into a hard crust; on the other hand, leaching processes and soil erosion play a major role (cf. the individual stages in ◘ Fig. E-2).
 What remains is an undulating concrete-hard surface on which hardly any plant growth is possible (◘ Fig. E-3).

 The leaching over long periods of time results in another edaphic characteristic: The often very low nutrient content of the soils in the area of ZB II.
 The land surface in Africa, but also in Australia, in the Near East and especially the Brazilian plate in South America are parts of the Gondwana shield, i.e. the primeval mainland, which split into the corresponding continents many millions of years ago (in the Mesozoic).
-The land surface was never covered by the sea; the soils are ancient and their rejuvenation by marine sediments never took place.
+Since then, the land surface was never covered by the sea; the soils are ancient and their rejuvenation by marine sediments never took place.
 The rocks were constantly leached and eroded.
 Therefore, wherever young volcanic rocks are lacking, the weathering products forming the soil are severely depleted in nutrient elements important for plants (phosphorus, trace elements), so that no forest can develop (Campos Cerrados).

 On large plateaus, the barely noticeable lower parts of the relief are flooded during the rainy season and the soils are waterlogged.
-Forest islands grow only on the somewhat higher non-flooded areas, while a tropical grassland develops on the wet areas (◘ Fig. E-4).
-A mosaic-like parkland is thus created with forest plots and grasslands that are ecologically not savannas.
-This is because savannas are understood to be an ecologically homogeneous plant community of scattered woody plants in the midst of a relatively dry grassland.
-However, many geographers take a broader view of savannas.
+Forest groves grow only on the somewhat higher non-flooded areas, while a tropical grassland develops on the wet areas (◘ Fig. E-4).
+A mosaic-like parkland is thus created with forest plots and grasslands that are ecologically not savannahs.
+This is because savannahs are understood to be an ecologically homogeneous plant community of scattered woody plants in the midst of a relatively dry grassland.
+However, many geographers take a broader view of savannahs.

 Thus, in the ZB II one has to deal with three vegetation types: